molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

 We are done!
-Here is the `AppComponent` test suite that vets the `CounterComponent` child.
+Here is the `HomeComponent` test suite that vets the `CounterComponent` child.
 To minimize repetition and noise, we move the query part into the `beforeEach` block.

 ```typescript
 @Component({